jameshakuy/jameshakuy.github.io/essays/EffortEstimation.md

 # Tracking Effort Estimates

 I decided to estimate both coding and non-coding effort hours based on similar experiences (if applicable).
 I treated these estimates as rough benchmarks, though at the end, I noticed how off I was.
+At first, I decided to underestimate my time because I thought that I'll be able to focus more to try and meet the deadline, but I soon noticed that overestimating was a better approach.
+I will explain that in the next section.

 # Effort Estimates Benefits